 Do Buckwheat Pillows attract Bugs?

-Despite rumors and lots of talk in online forums and on YouTube, buckwheat pillows do not attract bugs nor contain bugs.
+Despite rumors and lots of half knowledge out there in online forums, pillow review websites, YouTube and so on, buckwheat hull pillows do not attract bugs nor do they contain bugs when you buy a new one.

 How to keep a buckwheat pillow bug free?